-Matters which are not about reportable conduct, such as purely personal work-related grievances, are not protected under this procedure or the Corporations Act and should be raised in accordance with Procedure 3.02 Complaints Management & Resolution and/or Procedure 5.20 Staff Grievance & Complaints instead.
+Matters which are not about reportable conduct, such as purely personal work-related grievances, are not protected under this procedure or the Corporations Act and should be raised in accordance with Feedback and Complaints Management and/ or Employee Grievance Resolution Procedure instead.
 However, such matters may be protected under other legislation including the Fair Work Act 2009 (Cth).
-A personal work-related grievance refers to a matter which concerns a Multicap employee's employment (or former employment) which may have implications for them personally, but does not have significant implications for Multicap or its business and does not involve allegations of misconduct or an improper state of affairs or circumstances.
+A personal work-related grievance refers to a matter which concerns a Multicap workers's employment (or former employment) which may have implications for them personally but does not have significant implications for Multicap or its business and does not involve allegations of misconduct or an improper state of affairs or circumstances.
 Personal work-related grievances may involve:

-- an interpersonal conflict with another employee; - a decision by Multicap that does not involve a breach of workplace laws; - a decision about the employee's engagement, transfer or promotion; - a decision about the terms and conditions of the employee's employment; - a decision to suspend or terminate the employee's employment; or - disciplinary decisions.
+- an interpersonal conflict with another worker; - a decision by Multicap that does not involve a breach of workplace laws;

+- a decision about the worker's engagement, transfer or promotion; - a decision about the terms and conditions of the worker's employment; - a decision to suspend or terminate the worker's employment; or - disciplinary decisions.